csi4999-mims/documentation/Master Documentation/README.md

-dashboard and the Public dashboard allow for users to have a more interactive way to see the locations of various missing people based on their last know location and with a description next to the map to should how to fully utilize its functionality.
+dashboard and the Public dashboard allow for users to have a more interactive way to see the locations of various missing people based on their last know location and with a description next to the map to show how to fully utilize its functionality.
 The content of all the pages is kept simple to maintain the focus on what the purpose of the application is—to help locate missing people and bring them back to their families.